HIV infection; Infection - HIV; Human immunodeficiency virus; Acquired immune deficiency syndrome: HIV-1

 Reitz MS, Gallo RC.
 Human immunodeficiency viruses.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 169.

 Simonetti F, Dewar R, Maldarelli F. Diagnosis of human immunodeficiency virus infection.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 120.

 US Department of Health and Human Services, Clinical Info.gov website.
-Guidelines for the use of antiretroviral agents in adults and adolescents living with HIV. clinicalinfo.hiv.gov/en/guidelines/adult-and-adolescent-arv/whats-new-guidelines?view=full.
-Updated September 21, 2022.
-Accessed October 4, 2022.
+Guidelines for the use of antiretroviral agents in adults and adolescents with HIV. clinicalinfo.hiv.gov/en/guidelines/hiv-clinical-guidelines-adult-and-adolescent-arv/whats-new?view=full.
+Updated March 23, 2023.
+Accessed June 2, 2023.